-While international small is also included in total international, because of the way total international is weighted towards large caps some investors like to hold a bit of both to further increase their overall international diversification.
+While world small is also included in World, because of the way World is weighted towards large caps some investors like to hold a bit of both to further increase their overall international diversification.

 The calculators include two versions of World Small — All and ex-US.
 Because the US constitutes a large percentage of world stocks by market cap, many US investors use the ex-US version for international diversification.